This post may contain affiliate links.

 - The 5 km Knockreer Circular Walk is a paved path that takes you past some of the national park’s top sights.

-A paved cycling path in town takes you to the entrance to Killarney National Park, and from here you can pedal around many areas of the estate.
+A paved cycling path in town takes you to the entrance to Killarney National Park.
+From here you can pedal around many areas of the estate.

 The one-way loop from Muckross Lake to Dinis Cottage and the Old Weir Bridge can get busy, but it’s a great ride.